How to Solve Greece's Financial Crisis

 for our material well being with at least as much care as they take in their own material well being.
 With probably billions in assets the church should step up and help the people that it has lived off for the last 2000 years.
 There is no reason for the vaults of monasteries and churches to be full of priceless jewellery, precious stones, gold and historical artifacts, hidden away from all but the highest initiates.
 Sell them to museums so everyone can see them.

 The Government: How many ND and PASOK members have money squirreled away in Swiss and other offshore accounts and why would a government official need an offshore account?
 The answer is obvious and every Greek knows it.
 I remember watching the Olympics in Athens and as each country came out the TV announcers said something about the country.
-When the Swiss team came onto the floor the announcer said "We all know what they
+When the Swiss team came onto the floor the announcer said "We all know

 are known for".
 They were not talking about cheese.
 The year before ND came to power under Mitsotakis a friend of mine who worked for a Swiss bank told me PASOK was going to lose the election.
 How did he know?
 Because so many PASOK ministers were opening accounts to deposit as much money as they could before their term ended.
 Most of the money given to Greece by the EU has ended up in the pockets of politicians, contractors and civil servants.
-So Greece could go after all these people and even if they
+So Greece could go after all these people and even

 did not retrieve the money they could make their lives miserable.
 Or they could declare an amnesty provided the person gives back half the money.
 I mean if someone has embezzled 10 million euros they can certainly live on five.

 Tax Collectors: This is a business within a bureaucratic service disguised as an audit.
 It works like this.
 Let's say I am a tax collector and I walk into your store and ask to see your books.
 After a few minutes, hours, days or weeks I say to you "Look.
 I could easily charge you two hundred thousand euros in taxes and penalties but tell you what.
 Just give me seventy five thousand and I will let it go."
-Then I take

 the money, give some to my boss and my partner and move on to the next shop or business.
 In the USA we call this paying protection.
 So how do you find these crooked tax collectors?
 Easy.
 If they have a villa in the country, a yacht and a couple cars including a BMW chances are they have a Swiss bank account too because you can't afford a BMW and a villa on their salary.
 They give back half or go to jail.
 Seems fair to me.
 I know I could live with just one BMW and a yacht is one of those things you buy and